carbon-io/carbond/docs/ref/carbond.collections.CollectionOperationConfig.rst

        Exclude the operation from "docgen" API documentation

+    .. attribute:: options

+       :type: object.<string, \*>
+       :required:

+       Any additional options that should be added to options passed down to a handler.

     .. attribute:: parameters

        :type: object.<string, carbond.OperationParameter>
-       :ro:
+       :required:

        Operation specific parameters (e.g., "skip", "limit").
-These will be passed down to the operation handlers via the options parameter if they are not explicitly passed via another leading parameter (e.g., "id" and "update" for :class:`~carbond.collections.Collection.updateObject`).
-Note, this should generally be left alone by instances.
-Instead, use :class:`~carbond.collections.CollectionOperationConfig.additionalParameters`.
+These will be passed down to the operation handlers via the ``options`` parameter if they are not explicitly passed via another leading parameter (e.g., "id" and "update" for :class:`~carbond.collections.Collection.updateObject`).

     .. attribute:: responses